pltnk/toptracksbot/README.md

 This bot fetches video from YouTube for the top three best tracks by specified artist according to Last.fm overall charts.

 You can try it in Telegram: [@toptracks_bot](http://t.me/toptracks_bot)

+## Built With
+* [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) - This library provides a pure Python interface for the Telegram Bot API.